 Setting Description Factory Default

-0 to 7 0
+0 to 7 5 0

 8 to 15 1

 16 to 23 2

 24 to 31 3

-32 to 39 Different DSCP values map to one of 8 different priorities.
-4
+32 to 39 4

 40 to 47 5

 48 to 55 6

 56 to 63 7

 Rate Limiting

 In general, one host should not be allowed to occupy unlimited bandwidth, particularly when the device malfunctions.
 For example, so-called "broadcast storms" could be caused by an incorrectly configured topology, or a malfunctioning device.
 Moxa industrial Ethernet switches not only prevent broadcast storms, but can also be configured to a different ingress rate for all packets, giving administrators full control of their limited bandwidth to prevent undesirable effects caused by unpredictable faults.